 Changing your body language makes a positive difference in your workplace.
 Sometimes a small smile at the right moment or a nod of the head is just what someone needs to feel like you’re interested in what they have to say.
 Avoid these five body language mistakes at work and employees will be happier and more productive.
 This is particularly required of you if you are in a COO caliber role, as your body language and the vibes it throws off can ripple down to many levels of employees who report to you.

 Do you have any other body language tips?
 Please share in the comments.

-If you think it’s time to up your COO game then it’s time to apply for the December 2017 test drive of COO Alliance.
+If you think it’s time to up your COO game then it’s time to apply to test drive our next COO Alliance.
 Click here to apply – and someone from our team will be in touch.